aperture74/chef-server/docs-chef-io/content/server/v14/config_rb_server_optional_settings.md

     **New in Chef Infra Server 14.1**

+`opscode_erchef["allow_email_update_only_from_manage"]`

+:   When set to true will allow users to update their email only from the manage console.
+    When set to false users can change email from the Manage UI as well as knife.

+    Default value : `false`.

+    **New in Chef Infra Server 14.5**

 `opscode_erchef['listen']`

 :   The IP address on which the service is to listen.
 Default value: